BMW 303: Chassis and suspension

 Upon its introduction in 1933, the 303 was the largest car BMW had made.
 The wheelbase of the 303 was 2400 mm, an increase of 300 mm over the 3/20.
 The track, 1150 mm at the front and 1220 mm at the rear, was also wider than the 3/20's 1100 mm front and rear.
 Unlike the 3/20's backbone chassis, the 303 had a ladder frame made from tubular side members and box-section cross members.

 The independent front suspension used a transverse mounted leaf spring mounted above the wheel centre line.
 The hubs were located with the spring mounts at the top and control arms at the bottom.
 The rear suspension used a live axle on semi-elliptic leaf springs, a conventional system neither as advanced nor as troublesome as the 3/20's swing axles.

 The 303 was the first German car in its size and price class to have automatic "one-shot" chassis lubrication.
 Each wheel had a drum brake; all four were operated through the pedal using rods and levers, while the rear brakes were also operated by cables from the handbrake lever.

 Engine

 The 303 was the first BMW car to use a straight-6 engine.
 The M78 1182 cc six-cylinder engine was developed from the four-cylinder engine used in the 3/20.
 The engine had the same bore and stroke as the four, but the bore spacing was increased to allow for further increases in bore and to provide for crankshaft bearings between the ends of the crankshaft.
 The crankshaft ran in four plain bearings.

 Styling

-The 303 was the first BMW to use the 'kidney grill', which has since become a defining feature of the company's models.
+The 303 was the first BMW to use the 'kidney grille', which has since become a defining feature of the company's models.

 Two-door saloon and cabriolet bodies were manufactured, at first by Daimler-Benz's coachworks in Sindelfingen, and later by Ambi-Budd in Berlin.
 Ambi-Budd would also offer a two-seat sports cabriolet for the 303.